bierquelle06/BLOGNTF/README.md

-# TEDCRM
+# ONE
-TED CRM REPO
+Welcome to Blog Page.